 After coaching in various roles at the All Saints Episcopal School in Fort Worth, Texas, winning five state championships in 12 years, Brockermeyer joined the SMU Mustangs staff as a defensive quality control analyst in 2018.

 Guess what?
 The family name is stronger than ever thanks to Blake and his wife Kristy, who raised four Brockermeyer brothers.

 The oldest is Jack Brockermeyer, the first son to play high school ball at All Saints Episcopal.
 He traded football pads for legal pads to attend Rice University and study economics and business, according to his LinkedIn.

-James Brockermeyer, Tommy Brockermeyer Commit to Alabama
+James Brockermeyer, Tommy Brockermeyer Enroll at Alabama

-Despite missing his junior year with a shoulder injury, Tommy Brockermeyer holds at least 25 offers from programs like Arizona State, Baylor, Florida, Georgia, Miami, Michigan, Notre Dame, Oklahoma, Oregon, SMU, Stanford, TCU and Texas Tech.
+Despite missing his junior year with a shoulder injury, Tommy Brockermeyer holds at least 25 college football offers from programs like Arizona State, Baylor, Florida, Georgia, Miami, Michigan, Notre Dame, Oklahoma, Oregon, SMU, Stanford, TCU and Texas Tech.

 James Brockermeyer fielded at least 17 offers from the likes of Arizona State, Georgia Tech, Iowa, Nebraska, Oklahoma, Oklahoma State, Ole Miss, USC, Virginia and Washington State.

 “You’ve got the greatest coach in the history of college football and the biggest stage that there is,” dad Blake said, according to 247Sports.
 “Just with the development of their offensive line and their consistent dominance of college football.
 It’s not hard to argue with that.
 Texas has had kind of a rough stretch the last 10 years or so.”